gsouf/google-url/README.md

 **How to counter :**

-* Optimize your delays (this package contains a query delayer that does it for you with different delays, but i'm still trying to figure out what is the best timing to use)
+* Optimize your delays between each queries.
 * If you want to do very high number of requests on a short time you will have to use proxy(s).
-I'm looking for the best implementation I can do of it in the library.
+There is a tool packaged in the library that can do it for you (see below), but you still can do it by yourself.

 Installation